dmolina/SimpleTranslations.jl/README.md

 println(get_msg(messages, "hi")) # Return "Hola a todos"
 ```

-Also, when only one file is used, it can be simplify:
+Also, when only one file is used, it can be simpler:

 ```
 using SimpleTranslations